-CTET 2018: CBSE to hold Central Teacher Eligibility Test on September 16
+CTET 2018 on September 16, CBSE to start registration from June 22 at ctet.nic.in

-CTET 2018: The Central Board of Secondary Education will conduct the Central Teacher Eligibility Test (CTET) September 16.
+CTET 2018: The Central Board of Secondary Education will conduct the Central Teacher Eligibility Test (CTET) on September 16.
 The online application process will begin from June 22.
 The candidates can apply online till July 17, and the application fees window will be opened till July 21.
 The candidates have to submit their application fees before 3:30 PM.
 The examination will be conducted in and around 92 cities across the country.

 Paper 1 will be for an aspirant who wish to be a teacher for classes 1 to 5.